 This morning we’re traveling through the southwest corner of South Dakota on our way to Huron SD.
 I feel the spirit of George Armstrong Custer and the Sioux all over the landscape that flows past our bus window.
 Gently rolling grasslands and cottonwood trees, interrupted by the occasional farm.
 There’s nothing that looks like this in any other part of the county.
 You’ll only find it here.

-I’m especially taken with the giant fields of sunflowers that appear from… Continue reading
+I’m especially taken with the giant fields of… Continue reading

 Thurs, Aug 29